 Next, take a practice test in your chosen field to evaluate your performance and identify the gaps in your knowledge.
 After learning your weaknesses, put yourself on a study schedule to build your subject matter knowledge and expertise.
-Be sure to stay current with the syllabus to make your skills as relevant as possible.
+Stay current with the syllabus to make your skills as relevant as possible.

 Learn How To Teach

-To some, it will come more naturally, and if you’re already a teacher then you may skip this part.
+It will come naturally to some, and if you’re already a teacher, you may skip this part.

 Here are some points to consider when assessing your teaching abilities:

 - Have you viewed the material from different perspectives?
-Each person lives with a unique story in their head, and the way they view a piece of material might be completely opposite from what you see.
+Each person lives with a unique story in their head, and how they view a piece of material might be opposite from what you see.
 Try your best to ask questions and view the world in others’ shoes sometimes.
-Visiting topics from new angles may also teach you something along the way too.
+Visiting topics from new angles may also teach you something along the way.

 - Can you explain a topic in the simplest way possible?
-Avoid jargon or at least figure out a way to build your way up to complex definitions.
+Avoid jargon or figure out how to build your way up to complex definitions.
 You may need to record yourself giving a lesson to see how you can improve.

-You can also consider taking an online tutoring course, or seeing if your local community college offers a tutoring course.
-It seems ironic, but you could also hire yourself a tutor on “how to tutor”, nothing better than getting advice from someone with direct experience.
+You can also consider taking an online tutoring course or seeing if your local community college offers a tutoring course.
+It seems ironic, but you could hire a tutor on “how to tutor.”
+Nothing better than getting advice from someone with direct experience!

-A business plan is a description of your tutoring business and business strategy.
-It’s your vision of how to organize your business, run it, and make it profitable.
+A business model is a description of your tutoring business and business strategy.
+It’s your vision of organizing your business in the industry, running it, and making it profitable.

-When you first start out, make sure not to get too carried away with making this too detailed.
-After all, circumstances change and you may find that your approach to tutoring changes over the next couple of months and years.
+When you start, make sure not to get too carried away with making this too detailed.
+After all, circumstances change, and you may find that your approach to tutoring changes over the next couple of months and years.

-Some questions to consider while putting together your tutoring business plan:
+Some questions to consider while putting together your tutoring business model: